briandfoy/PerlPowerTools/CONTRIBUTING.md

 check that we want to change the tools in that way.
 Pull requests that have one logical change are better.

+There's a Perl::Critic test is *xt/perlcritic.t*.
+Your new code or fixes should at least pass all those checks.
+Many are disabled because they are a problem across the code base (and there aren't tests).

+For new programs, include tests with as high a coverage as you can stand.

 <a name="pull-requests"></a>
 ## Pull requests